OptimalMatch/clode/claude-workflow-manager/PROJECT_DIRECTORY_FIX.md

 ## Testing

-After rebuilding and restarting the terminal container, Claude should now:
+After rebuilding and restarting the containers, Claude should now:
-- Start in the actual project directory
+- Start in the actual project directory (both terminal sessions and Claude Code instances)
 - Have access to the real git repository
 - Be able to push changes to origin (assuming proper SSH/auth setup)
 - Work with actual project files instead of copies
+- Show working directory as `/app/project` instead of temporary directories like `/tmp/tmpXXXXXX`

 ## Backward Compatibility